 MUEN 324 University Band (1, max 8, FaSp) Rehearsal and performance of standard repertoire.
 Open to all students by audition.
-(Duplicates credit in former MUEN 224 and MUEN 424.)
 Graded CR/NC.

 MUEN 325 Wind and Percussion Chamber Music (1, max 8, FaSp) Performance of chamber music for wind and percussion instruments.
 Open to all students by audition.
 (Duplicates credit in former MUEN 225 and MUEN 425.)
 Graded CR/NC.